pgtipping/the-synth-rag/docs/plan.md

      - Local files (PC/mobile).
      - CDN URLs (e.g., Google Drive, Dropbox links).
    - File previews with thumbnails and delete options.
+   - Integrated into the dynamic use case page (no standalone /upload route).
+   - Added upload progress indicators and auto-collapse logic.

 4. **Chat Interface**:
    - Left sidebar: Toggle between use cases.
    - Chat window: Message bubbles with markdown support (for formatted responses).
    - Pre-built prompts (e.g., "Summarize my document" or "Create a sales plan").
    - "CTA" button in the header linking to a contact form.
+   - Only visible after files are uploaded (smooth fade-in animation).
+   - Header: Persistent access to use case switching and upload toggling.

 #### **Mobile-First Approach**